Table of Contents

 You may put money away in a health savings account, a cross between a savings account and an investment account, for future use in paying medical bills.
 You don’t have to pay taxes on the money you donate, so you may invest it and reap tax-free returns.
 In addition, if you use the money to pay for eligible medical expenses, you won’t owe any taxes on the money you take out.
 To qualify for an HSA, you must have a health insurance plan that meets the HSA’s requirements.
 Individuals and families can add up to $3,550 to an HSA account in 2021.
 These restrictions will rise to $3,650 in 2022 and $7,200 in 2023.
 An additional $1,000 can be donated by those 55 and older.

 If you keep your money in a standard brokerage account, there is no tax advantage, and you are responsible for paying taxes on the investment profits each year that you have it.
 So what’s good about it, you ask?
-Regardless of what you use it for, you’ll be able to do so.
+Regardless of what you use it for, you can do so.
 You can designate some of your money for your golden years and use the rest for other purposes, such as house upgrades, vacations, or your children’s college tuition costs.

 Insurance companies and their customers enter into an annuity arrangement.
 An annuity provider will pay you a set amount of money in the future, either as a lump sum or in regular installments.
 Because of their complexity and costly fees, annuities are frequently considered a last-ditch choice for retirement savings because of their complexity and lack of tax credit for buying one.
 However, for those who are searching for additional retirement income and have already maxed out their 401(k), an annuity may be an option worth exploring.